abroekhof/drln_p1_navigation/Report.md

 ## Results

-The agent achieved 100-episode average score of 15 in 617 episodes
+The agent achieved 100-episode average score of 15 in 617 episodes.
+Results of the training are stored in `checkpoint.pth`

 ![Plot of rewards](./img/score.png)